dimas/kafka-reassign-tool/README.md

 * increase replication for existing topics
 * decrease replication factor for existing topics
 * remove all replicas from a particular broker so it can be decomissioned
+* balance leaders

-In all these cases kafka-reassign-tool will try to make as little changes as possible to the assignments which makes it very different from standard Kafka tools which may generate a better distribution but they may generate a lot of movement by reallocating each partition to a completely different set of brokers (which may be ok for small installation but become an issue when you have lots of partitions and brokers).
+In all these cases kafka-reassign-tool will try to miminise number of changes which makes it different from standard Kafka tools which may generate a better distribution but they may generate a lot of movement by reallocating each partition to a completely different set of brokers (which may be ok for small installation but become an issue when you have lots of partitions and brokers).

+Note: I wrote this tool before discovering Linkedin's [kafka-tools](https://github.com/linkedin/kafka-tools) for example.
+I am still using my tool now but you may have a better shot with these more mature ones.

 ## Configuration
 `kafka-reassign-tool` needs to know where Kafka standard scripts are located as well as Zookeeper URL.